ffcrg/ecpi/README.md

 ecpi
 ====

-Connect the EnergyCam to the Raspberry Pi to monitor the Energy Usage
+Connect the EnergyCam to a Raspberry Pi to monitor the energy usage

-The EnergyCam is the Smart Clip-on Meter Reader for Home and Business developed by FAST Forward AG (http://www.fastforward.ag/eng/index_eng.html)
+FAST EnergyCam: The quick and inexpensive way to turn your conventional meter into a smart metering device (http://www.fastforward.ag/eng/index_eng.html)